 HacknPlan has been built around agile project management concepts, although it doesn’t enforce a specific methodology.
 One of those common concepts is the kanban board, a visual way of representing the progress of work units through different stages of development.
-This is one of the best methods to visualize the status of a project and track the progress of your tasks.
+This is one of the best methods to visualize the status of a project and track the progress of your work items.

 Our kanban boards are a bit different from other common layouts out there.
 First of all, our boards have a fixed and simple column layout with four stages:

-- Planned: The task is included in the current board, but not yet started.
+- Planned: The work item is included in the current board, but not yet started.

-- In progress: Someone is actively working on the task.
-We strongly recommend a user don’t have more than one assigned task in progress, to really reflect the current work being done.
+- In progress: Someone is actively working on the work item.
+We strongly recommend a user don’t have more than one assigned work item in progress, to really reflect the current work being done.

-- Testing: The task is being tested or reviewed.
-Depending on the outcome of this stage, the task may come back to In progress for further development or finally moved to Complete.
+- Testing: The work item is being tested or reviewed.
+Depending on the outcome of this stage, the work item may come back to In progress for further development or finally moved to Complete.

-- Complete: The task has been successfully completed.
+- Complete: The work item has been successfully completed.

-Another important feature is we subdivide every board into different sub-boards by task category (also one including all of them).
+Another important feature is we subdivide every board into different sub-boards by category (also one including all of them).
 If you are, for instance, an artist, you can quickly select the Art board and forget about the rest, gaining clarity and getting a better overview of your work.
 The list of categories is displayed on a panel at the left of the kanban board (as an icon and name or colored icons, depending on your subscription tier), and can be customized by clicking on the gear button at the bottom of the list (if you are an admin).

 Updating items on the board